Being an investment banker is one of the best-paying jobs available today, excellently.

 - She had to deal with sexism because she worked in an almost all-male environment.
 This lead to inappropriate comments directed towards her, her colleagues viewing her as a secretary, and implying she used ‘womanly’ means to get ahead and not actual work.
 She was also never invited when her colleagues went out.
 That’s because they were all men and usually ended up in ‘gentlemen’s bars’.

 - She witnessed romantic relationships between her colleagues.

 Although some of these allegations are bad, such as sexism, inappropriate comments, working a lot more than she had been contracted for, and being called into work in the middle of the night, others should be viewed objectively.

 But, when you look at it, this is what business trips actually involve.
-Data centers are not located on sunny islands, and the fact that this is what she had expected does not make it the job’s fault.
+Data centres are not located on sunny islands, and the fact that this is what she had expected does not make it the job’s fault.

 She also complains about not being invited to ‘nights out.’
-However, it’s difficult to accommodate everyone on such an occasions and, being the only girl, plainly advocates for that.
+However, it’s challenging to accommodate everyone on such occasions and, being the only girl, plainly advocates for that.

 This is the main reason personal experiences and testimonials should not be viewed as objective information on the quality of a job.
 The fact that they are ‘personal’ utterly keeps them from being entirely relevant.

 The pros and cons of being an investment banker

 Now that we have analyzed some of the crucial aspects that come with this job, you can look at the pros and cons of being an investment banker in a completely objective way.
 Here they are.

 - The training you receive is extensive and will never end.
 This means you have a real chance of getting better and better as time goes by not only at your job but in other fields as well.